 Use a hand vacuum

 Vacuuming is an essential part of keeping your pool clean, especially if your dog swims in it often.
 A pool vacuum will help you clean up the clumps of dog fur that are at the bottom of the pool, not caught in any filters.
 Ideally, the vacuum should have its own interior filter.
-By vacuuming a pool, your filtration system will have an easier time.
+By vacuuming the pool, your filtration system will have an easier time.

 Use a pool robot